About School Nursing

 Can I print a copy of my membership card?

 Yes.
 A digital copy of your card is located in your my.nasn.org profile.
-View this Membership Minute video for point-and-click instruction.
+Visit the Membership Card web page.

 How do I find my NASN ID or member number?